ferrer-ignacio/ferrer-ignacio/README.md

 ## About Me

-- 🌱 Actualmente estudio el 2do año de Ingenieria Electrónica en la facultad regional mendoza de la Universidad Tecnologica Nacional
+- 🌱 Currently in 2nd year of Electronics Engineering at Facultad Regional Mendoza, Universidad Tecnológica Nacional in Argentina.
-- Lenguajes: C, C++, Java, Python.
+- ⚡Coding Languages: C, C++, Java, Python.
-- 📫 ignacio.ferrer@alumnos.frm.utn.edu.ar
+- ⚡Formed in both coding and manipulation of embedded systems (such as Arduino), automotive mechanics, use of Autocad and Kicad.
+Bachellor in Biology.
-- ⚡ Capacitado en programacion y manipulacion de sistemas embebidos, mecanica automotriz, y utilizacion de autocad y kicad.
+- Languages: Spanish, English, some Portuguese and Italian as well.
--  Idiomas: Español, inglés, algo de portugués e italiano.
+- 📫 Contact: ignacio.ferrer@alumnos.frm.utn.edu.ar